 About the Journal

-The Australian Journal of Pharmacy Students (AJPS) aims to:
+The Australian Pharmacy Students' Journal (APSJ) aims to:

 - Improve and strengthen the quality of student-led research in Australia

 - Provide students with opportunities to publish research in a peer-reviewed research journal

 - Provide opportunities to fill the gap for students and very early career pharmacists to gain skills and experience in academic publishing